aclark4life/plock/README.rst

 Plock is Plone for the Python Crowd

 ..
-Note:: Plock requires access to the internet during installation of Plone.
-If you want to download everything and install offline, try Plone's Unified Installer.
+Note:: Installing Plone with Plock requires internet access.
+If you want to download Plone and install offline, try `Plone's Unified Installer <http://plone.org/download>`_.

 Installation
 ------------